Skip to content

 • Run Coalesce's code generation by either:

-• Running the coalesce npm script (Vue) or gulp task (Knockout) in the Task Runner Explorer
+• Running the coalesce npm script in the Task Runner Explorer, or in a terminal with npm run coalesce.

 You're now at a point where you can start creating your own pages!